JakkuSakura/wprs/README.md

    correlation.
 4. Compress the data with zstd.

-This algorithm was designed for reasonably good compression ratios while being extremely fast: single-digit milliseconds per frame.
+This algorithm was designed for good compression ratios while remaining fast;
+performance depends on resolution and CPU.
 Decompression is done by inverting those steps.

-This protocol is *not stable*: there is no guarantee that different versions of wprsc and wprsd, or wprsc and wprsd built with different versions of dependencies or even rustc will be compatible.
-This may change in the future, but it will not happen soon.
+Protocol compatibility is not guaranteed across builds.
+A version handshake warns when versions differ, but mixing binaries from different revisions (or different dependency/rustc versions) may still break.

 ### Comparison to Waypipe

-[Waypipe](https://gitlab.freedesktop.org/mstoeckl/waypipe)'s model is analogous to X forwarding, while wprs's model is analgous to Xpra.
-Waypipe ~transparently forwards messages between the local compositor and the remote application, so the client ends up being stateful and sessions can only be resumed through network reconnections, not client restarts.
+[Waypipe](https://gitlab.freedesktop.org/mstoeckl/waypipe)'s model is analogous to X forwarding, while wprsx's model is analogous to Xpra.
+Waypipe forwards Wayland protocol messages between the local compositor and the remote application, so the client ends up being stateful and sessions are resumed via network reconnections rather than client restarts.
 There are tradeoffs to the two approaches.
-Waypipe's approach is partially forward-compatible: it can support new wayland protocols automatically, however those protocols may be broken if they use shared resources in a way that waypipe doesn't know how to handle. wprs, on the other hand, requires explicit implementation for every wayland protocol.
+Waypipe's approach can be forward-compatible with newer Wayland protocols, but those protocols may be unreliable if they use shared resources in ways Waypipe does not handle. wprsx, on the other hand, requires explicit implementation for each Wayland protocol.

 ### XWayland

-XWayland support is implemented via the helper `xwayland-xdg-shell` by default.
+XWayland support uses the helper `xwayland-xdg-shell` when `xwayland_mode = "supervised"` (the default unless built with the `xwayland` feature).
 The helper implements a Wayland compositor (but only for the protocol features used by Xwayland) and client, just like wprsd and wprsc, but in a single binary (so skipping the serialization/deserialization).

-For deployments that prefer fewer processes, wprsd can also run the Xwayland proxy inline (without spawning `xwayland-xdg-shell`) by setting `xwayland_mode = "inline-proxy"`.
+For deployments that prefer fewer processes, set `xwayland_mode = "embedded"` (requires the `xwayland` feature) to run the Xwayland proxy inline inside `wprsd`.

 To run the helper without letting wprsd spawn it (e.g. if you want separate process supervision), set `xwayland_mode = "external"` and start